gbmhunter/blog/content/pages/electronics/projects/piezo-crystal-formation/_index.md

 The first photo I got was once the crystals had been grown.
 The size of the largest crystal is shown below.

-{{< figure src="/images/electronics-piezocrystalformation/2012-07-16-22-21-30.jpg" caption="A large homemade piezo crystal." caption-position="bottom" width="500px" >}}
+{{< figure src="/images/electronics-piezocrystalformation/2012-07-16-22-21-30.jpg" caption="A large homemade piezo crystal."  width="500px" >}}

 To do a crude test of whether or not it would produce a voltage when struck, the crystal was sandwiched between two pieces of tin foil that were connected to an oscilloscope.

 {{< figure src="/images/electronics-piezocrystalformation/2012-07-21-19-43-19.jpg" caption="The simple setup to generate a measurable voltage from the piezo.
-The two tin pieces of tin foil where connected up to an oscilloscope." caption-position="bottom" width="500px" >}}
+The two tin pieces of tin foil where connected up to an oscilloscope."  width="500px" >}}

 We were not expecting this, but a voltage was generated when we hit it!